-Race conditions - if the program uses the same path with multiple system calls, combinations of the previously described attacks can be used to make the program access one file system object in one call and a different file system object in a subsequent call.
-If information from the first system call, conditionally determines the use of a subsequent call using the same path, this is known as a time of check, time of use (TOCTOU) attack.
+Race conditions - if the program uses the same path multiple times in system calls, combinations of the previously described attacks can be used to make the program access one file system object in one call and different one in a subsequent call.
+If some property of the file is checked in the first call and then conditionally used in subsequent calls, this is known as a time of check, time of use (TOCTOU) attack.